iriri/minimal-c/channel/README.md

 The `ch_send` family of functions does not support sending literals.
 This may be supported in the future by a separate version that uses GNU extensions.

-Currently requires POSIX Threads due to lack of support for C11 threads on many (most?) platforms.
-Windows support may be added in the future.